 Mo: Why do you think you're doing all of this?

 Romke: I don't know.
 I ask myself this all the time. [laughing] I'm drawn to telling stories and my whole life I've been obsessed with images and how the dissemination of images affects societies.
 That's always been the thing I've been most interested in.
-Even if I wasn't drawn to telling stories, I was drawn to analysing how stories are told.
+Even if I wasn't drawn to telling stories, I was drawn to analyzing how stories are told.
 I would pore over all types of printed matter that I could find and figure out the visual decision-making process.
 That's always been a curiosity of mine as far back as I could remember.

 Where can we follow you?